Vehicle type approvals

 What do IPA approval holders have to do?

-Eligible holders of some approvals under the MVSA who intend to continue providing road vehicles in Australia will be able to transition to a vehicle type approval under opt-in arrangements.
-The opt-in period is only available for 6 months from 1 July 2021 up to and including 31 December 2021, 11:59 AEST.
+Some eligible approval holders under the MVSA who intend to continue providing road vehicles in Australia can transition to a vehicle type approval under opt-in arrangements.
+The opt-in period is available for 6 months from 1 July 2021 up to and including 31 December 2021, 11:59 AEST.

 Approval holders with up to date and in force IPAs who opt-in can have their eligible MVSA approval taken to be a vehicle type approval, in force for 5 years, without providing supporting information or compliance information.